 1. Introduction and aims

-At our Trust’s primary schools, we recognise that mobile phones, including smart phones, smart watches, and other smart devices are an important part of everyday life for our pupils, parents/carers and staff, as well as the wider school community.
+The Meadow Primary recognises that mobile phones, including smart phones, smart watches, and other smart devices with similar functionality are an important part of everyday life for our pupils, parents/carers and staff, as well as the wider school community.

+In line with Dfe Mobile phones in schools guidance, our school is a mobile-phone free environment by default.
+Any deviation from this is by exception only

 In this policy references to ‘mobile phone/s’ should also be taken to refer to mobile phones and other smart technology with similar functionality to mobile phones (for example the ability to send and/or receive notifications or messages via mobile phone networks or the ability to record audio and/or video) this may include but not be limited to tablet devices, smart watches, media players, portable gaming consoles and tracking devices.